 The answer - decentralised apps which don't require trust to be placed in a central server which could be manipulated - came from the world of cryptocurrencies.
 Essentially, blockchain technology was developed to serve as a public record for all the transactions being made in Bitcoins.
 Invented by Satoshi Nakamoto in 2008, blockchains track all of the transactions made in the cryptocurrency for anyone to see, thereby overcoming the issue of Bitcoin double-spending.
 Their use helped Bitcoins to recover from their valuation drop in 2018.
 This public record keeping has helped to restore trust in the cryptocurrency.
 Other blockchains using similar decentralised applications are now in use to track the transactions made in real currencies, notably within the context of online gambling sites.

 The Benefits of Blockchain Technology

 Transparency for customers of online casino sites is, without doubt, the strongest single benefit of blockchain technology.
 Transparency, after all, builds trust in many walks of life.
 The peer-to-peer technology also helps with the demands of encryption and cyber security.
 Since gambling sites need to register users with a lot of personal data, so this needs to be stored securely.
 With a blockchain approach, this is not the case.
 You can be entirely anonymous if you want to, an important factor for gamblers who want to limit the amount of data they share online even with brands they may trust.
-Such are the potential upsides of blockchains in online gambling that the Malta Gaming Authority, an organisation which has not yet issued any licenses to online casinos, has publicly stated that it supports the technology.
+Such are the potential upsides of blockchains in online gambling that the Kahnawake Gaming Commission, an organisation which has not yet issued any licenses to online casinos, has publicly stated that it supports the technology.